wireapp/docker-squid4/README-Wire.md

 ```

 ## Using

-* If you have built your image locally, you must set IMG_TAG in run.sh to 'squid'.

 * Once you have either built and tagged your image, or downloaded an image, you can launch the image with run.sh:
 ```